Karylle: Early life and education

 Ana Karylle Padilla Tatlonghari was born on March 22, 1981, in Manila to Zsa Zsa Padilla, a singer-actress and Dr. Modesto Tatlonghari.
 She is the granddaughter of boxing referee Carlos Padilla Jr. Her parents separated when she was six years old.
-Karylle has two half-sisters Nicole and Zia Quizon from her mother's relationship to actor and comedian Dolphy.
+Karylle has two half-sisters, Nicole and Zia Quizon, from her mother's relationship to actor and comedian Dolphy.

-Karylle completed her elementary and secondary education, notably in O.B.
-Montessori Center – Greenhills during grade school (where she was class valedictorian), and Saint Pedro Poveda College where she finished high school with a Service Medal for extra-curricular and volunteer works.
+Karylle completed her grade school at O.B.
+Montessori Center in Greenhills, San Juan where she was class valedictorian.
+She then went to Saint Pedro Poveda College for her secondary education, where she finished with a service medal for extra-curricular and volunteer works.
 She began taking formal ballet lessons at the age of three and continued until she was fifteen.
-In college, Karylle took up BS Management Major in Communications Technology Management at the Ateneo de Manila University, where she made the Dean's list.
+In college, Karylle took up a Bachelor of Science degree in management, majoring in communications technology management, at the Ateneo de Manila University, where she made the Dean's list numerous times.
 She graduated in 2002.